 - Mentor Occupational Hazard: Played straight and subverted in equal measure.

 - Old Master: Lots of these.
-Anyone adressed as shīfu will inevitably be one.
+Anyone addressed as shīfu will inevitably be one.

 - The Only One Allowed to Defeat You